When you've reached the limits of the free plan, it's time to upgrade to the growth plan.

 However, if you change the device claiming you may need to move the webhook into the product.
 The product is generally the best place to put webhooks for product devices, and is required if you are using unclaimed product devices or customer claimed devices.

 The sandbox device list is confusing because it includes items that don't count against your free plan limit, and some devices that are part of the free plan limit are not in the list!

-- The device limit is 100 total devices across all device types (cellular, Wi-Fi, and Tracker).
+- The device limit is 100 total devices across all device types (cellular or Wi-Fi).

 - If you select the Show sandbox devices only checkbox (3) it will show only developer devices claimed to your account.

 - However if you are the product owner for a free sandbox tier product, all devices in that product count toward the device limit, even if they are not claimed to your account.